ShizukaDonaghue/luve/README.md

 The number of likes for each article is displayed on the article card here.

-For users with superuser or staff permission, the links for Edit Article and Delet Article are displayed on the product cards.
+For users with superuser or staff permission, the links for Edit Article and Delete Article are displayed on the product cards.
 The business owner and staff can easily access these options from here.

 ### Article Details Page

 <img src="docs/images/article-detail.png" width=700>

 Users can access the Article Details page by selecting the article card on the Articles page.
-This page displays the article contents as well as the number of likes for the article.
+This page displays the article's contents as well as the number of likes for the article.
 If the user is logged in, the icon functions as a button to toggle between "like" and "unlike" the article.

 ### Add Article Page

 <img src="docs/images/add-article.png" width=700>

 The link to Article Management is available from the Account menu to users with superuser or staff permission.
-The business owner or staff can add articles by completing the tihs form.
+The business owner or staff can add articles by completing the this form.
 Once the form is submitted, the article is added and the user is notified.

 ### Edit Article Page